Zmek95/Motor_Driver_Interfacing/README.md

 Gerber files are also provided for the PCB for the motor driver controller

-Source code has been programmed by Ziyad Mekhemer and Shammseddin Elmasri
+Source code has been programmed by Ziyad Mekhemer and Shamseddin Elmasri

-Board files were designed by Ziyad Mekhemer and Shammseddin Elmasri
+Board files were designed by Ziyad Mekhemer and Shamseddin Elmasri